Syria Crisis Appeal

 How we're responding

-Our partners have been providing essentials such as food, warm blankets, fuel for cooking, hygiene and sanitation kits, water containers and infant kits, as well as psychological support for those who are suffering as a result of the conflict.
+Our partners have provided humanitarian essentials such as food, fuel for cooking, hygiene and sanitation kits, water containers and infant kits, as well as psychological support for those who are suffering as a result of the conflict.

 Latest update: how we're responding >